Austin FC stadium broke ground in September 2019 and construction is in full swing.

 In April 2021, the stadium will be open for business.
 This means Austin FC’s first matches in March will be away games—not quite as long as what Portland experienced in 2019 with their construction project.

-Not affiliated with the club’s stadium project, a sign near the Austin FC tract advertises an office tower, called Arena Tower, to be constructed on the land adjoining the stadium.
-The Arena group has approached Austin FC about partnering with their property in some manner.
+Not affiliated with the club’s project, a sign near the Austin FC tract advertises an office tower, called Arena Tower, to be constructed on the land adjoining the stadium.
+The Arena group has approached Austin FC about partnering with their property in some manner, likely for alternative parking on match day.

 Austin FC released initial renderings in late 2018, revealing images of the stadium’s interior and exterior from various angles.